py5coding/py5book/content/live_coding.md

 * Changes to [](/reference/sketch_smooth), [](/reference/sketch_no_smooth), and [](/reference/sketch_pixel_density) are not possible.
 If you were to modify those calls in your code, the changes would be ignored.
 You'd again need to exit the Sketch and restart Live Coding.
 * If you write a `settings()` function, don't make changes to it.
 There is some [](content-user_functions-settings-magic) that allows you to write just a `setup()` function instead of needing to write both `settings()` and `setup()`.
 The magic behind that could get tripped up if you fiddle with this while using Live Coding.
 * Any calls to [](/reference/py5tools_add_classpath), [](/reference/py5tools_add_jars), and [](/reference/py5tools_add_options) are not possible and will throw an exception.
 These functions can only be called before the Java Virtual Machine starts.
 Live Coding will start the Java Virtual Machine before even looking at your code for the first time.
 Therefore, they are not compatible with Live Coding.
-* Use of py5's [](/content/hybrid_programming) is possible, but you recompile any Jar files, you'll need to exit the Sketch and restart Live Coding to see the changes.
+* Use of py5's [](/content/hybrid_programming) is possible, but if you recompile any Jar files, you'll need to exit the Sketch and restart Live Coding to see the changes.

 In all of these situations, you just need to restart the Sketch.
-This is what you'd be doing anyway if Live Coding didn't exist.
+That's what you'd be doing anyway if Live Coding didn't exist.

 There are probably a few other edge cases that Live Coding cannot handle.
 If you find something, please [open an issue on GitHub](https://github.com/py5coding/py5generator/issues).
 We will either look for a fix or document the limitation here.